 - Per diems for meals (Breakfast $15, Lunch $25, Dinner $35)

 Educators will pay directly for their activity and will be reimbursed at the completion of the activity and after submission of the final report.
 See below for details.

 Professional development opportunities will be considered on a case by case basis.
 Proposals for professional development should have a strong history component.
-Applicants are encouraged to consult with MSSTA representatives in advance of submitting their proposal.
+Applicants are encouraged to consult with MSSTA or RRHF representatives in advance of submitting their proposal.

 - Rationale for attending professional development activity and relevance to current history teaching assignment